Latest posts by Ahmad Imran (see all)

 It depends on your requirements and circumstances.

-But after trying all of these, I settled for Calmly Writer for my quick spurs of writing.
+But after trying many, I settled for Calmly Writer for my quick spurs of writing.
+For my creative writing and free flow drafts.

 It can help you develop a skill to write creatively and productively.

 I absolutely love this app.
-If you are a Chrome browser user on your Chromebook, Windows or Mac, I recommend you to try this app.
-You can check it out for free via Calmly Writer Online interface to get a flavour.
+If you are a Chromebook user, I recommend you to try this app.
+You can check it out for free via Calmly Writer Online interface to get a taste (or if you are a Windows or Mac user)

 Sacrifice a one-time coffee and buy this app if you like the idea.

-What writing tools do you use for your articles?
+What writing tool do you use for your articles and blog posts?

 Is there a simple and practical text editor that you can recommend for our readers here?